TechnoX/guidelines-rcj-rescue-judges/README.md

 This is a guideline document for the RoboCup Junior Rescue League – inspired by various practices popular among the community.
 If you feel like contributing, please do so!
 Fork the project and open a pull request.

+This document focuses on the field judges.
+See special [guidelines for interviewers](Interviewers.md).

 # General guidelines for Line and Maze